Home > About Us

 Ande Frost

-Ande is an Island School Semester parent of Chelsey S09, Read S13, and James F14 and has been an active member in our community through the years.
-She lives in Narragansett, RI with her family and also serves as the Vice President of the Board of Trustees at the Rocky Hill School in East Greenwich, RI.
+Ande is an Island School alumni parent of Chelsey (Spring 2009), Read (Spring 2013), and James (Fall 2014), and has been an active member in our community throughout the years.
+She lives in Narragansett, Rhode Island, with her family and also serves as the Vice President of the Board of Trustees at the Rocky Hill School in East Greenwich, Rhode Island.

 • Andrew Harris